AlexIIL/rfcs/rfc/0000-dependency-downloading.md

 ## Rationale and Alternatives

+Maybe assets should only be identified by their hash?

 - Why is this the best possible design?
 - What other designs are possible and why should we choose this one instead?